gessinger-hj/gepard/README.md

 ```

 Up to now a client is a standalone JavaScript program, a JavaScript app inside a browser, a Java program or a Python program.
-In the next step clients for other languages like Php etc are planned.
+In the next step clients for other languages like Php, Perl etc are planned.

 The broker can be instantiated from a JavaScript program but the most common and simplest way to use it is to start it detached as a daemon.